 Have you ever imagine yourself having a high credit score rating?
 And enjoying the benefits and financial freedom?
 Not worrying about your personal loans, or monthly payments because you have an affordable interest rate?

-Do not lose hope if you are still on the same page of your problem, it takes a lot of time and effort to get things back on track.
+Do not lose hope if you are still on the same page about your problem, it takes a lot of time and effort to get things back on track.
 Trust yourself and trust the process.